hraisinz/Problem-Solving/README.md

 * Find the length of Doubly Linkedlist
 * Find the middle node of Doubly Linkedlist
 * Reverse a Doubly Linkedlist
+* Deleting node from head in a Doubly Linkedlist